python/the-knights-who-say-ni/README.md

     2. Send `application/json` (the default)
     3. Add the secret
     4. Specify events to be `pull request` only (default is `push` which is unnecessary)

+## Ignored Users List

+Users in the Ignored List will not be checked for CLA.
+This can be useful if the user is a bot or an app.
+To add users to the ignore list, set the `CLA_IGNORED_USERNAMES` environment variable as a comma-separated list.

+For example, if `bot-one` and `bot-two` are to be ignored, set the environment variable as follows:

+`CLA_IGNORED_USERNAMES` = `bot-one,bot-two`